Kefkius/clamspeech-standard/README.md

 above 140 bytes in length are nonstandard, but not invalid.
 The proposed change would be that:

 * "Normal" ClamSpeeches (those that do not record state) should have the version bytes `00` prepended to them.
-* ClamSpeeches at or below a certain length threshold remain free (i.e. only subject to normal transaction fees).
-* ClamSpeeches above the threshold result in a per-byte fee for all bytes after the threshold is reached.
-* ClamSpeeches above a certain maximum length are invalid, regardless of fees.

-These changes allow ClamSpeeches to occupy as much space as they need, so long as the transaction sender is willing to prove that it's necessary by paying a fee.
-The extra fee on ClamSpeeches exists because "normal" transaction contents (i.e. inputs/outputs) have a higher priority than ClamSpeech data.
-Large ClamSpeeches must therefore pay a higher fee-per-byte than inputs/outputs in order to justify the amount of space they occupy.

-### Parameters

-The threshold for when a fee begins applying, the maximum length regardless of fee, and the fee itself have yet to be determined.
-The behavior of the fee, whether constant for each byte or varying with total ClamSpeech length, also needs to be determined.

-Given that the size of ClamSpeeches will affect every Clam node, it's necessary to construct reasonable restrictions on ClamSpeech length and deterrents for long ClamSpeeches via the above parameters.
-Input by community members is needed.